 This paradigm results in added integration and maintenance costs for nonprofits that use these solutions.
 It also has led Salesforce to shift their strategy and begin to deliver and manage their own nonprofit applications that integrate with each other (yet compete with their own ISV partners — effectively limiting the growth of the partner ecosystem).

-With the benefit of hindsight, Salesforce has since made their Nonprofit Success Pack (NPSP) the default CDM.
+With the benefit of hindsight, Salesforce has since made their Nonprofit Success Pack (NPSP) their default CDM, but this covers primarily donation and volunteer management data structure, and is not as extensive as the NCDM.
 They also developed the Higher Education Data Architecture (HEDA) as they moved into the higher education market.

-Microsoft’s entry to the market and commitment to CDM and a vibrant and sustainable partner ecosystem are worth watching.
-Add to this that Microsoft’s CDM is not tied to the Dynamics CRM solution, but rather is available to the entire Microsoft tech stack.
-As a result, the data stored in the CDM can be used in Dynamics CRM, the Power Platform, and beyond — allowing nonprofits to leverage their data and automations in and across the stack and also leverage Flow and Power BI to automate processes and build model-driven apps between Excel, SharePoint, Teams, Dynamics, and more.
+Microsoft’s entry to the market and commitment to the NCDM and a vibrant and sustainable partner ecosystem are worth watching.
+Add to this that Microsoft’s Nonprofit Accelerator, which is build on the NCDM, is not tied to the Dynamics CRM solution, but rather is available to the entire Microsoft tech stack.
+As a result, the data stored in the NCDM can be used in Dynamics CRM, the Power Platform, and beyond — allowing nonprofits to leverage their data and automations in and across the stack and also leverage Flow and Power BI to automate processes and build model-driven apps between Excel, SharePoint, Teams, Dynamics, and more.
 In addition, the Nonprofit Data Warehouse Quickstart is a pre-packaged, ‘one-click deployment,’ Azure based data warehouse solution that is currently in private preview, will offer nonprofits further extensibility of the CDM.
 Over time, this approach likely will have a much greater positive impact to nonprofits than if they started right out of the gate building products for the sector.

 In the past, the tech strategy for many nonprofits was to look to a single platform for all their technology needs.
 In today’s evolving market, though, there are an increasing number of solutions that can help you meet your strategic goals.
 The three key vendors in the space now offer world-class commercial CRM platforms with accompanying business intelligence tools (Salesforce and Microsoft) and proven nonprofit point solutions (Blackbaud).